MarnickM/Internship_KMITL_and_ThomasMore_2025/README.md

 ### **3️⃣ Configure Firebase (Database & Hosting)**
 #### **Database**
-1. Set up **Firestore Database** in Firebase Console.
+1. Set up **Firestore Database** in Firebase Console
-2. Add config provided by Firebase in src/app/app.config.ts
+2. Add config (replace current config from Firebase) provided by Firebase in src/app/app.config.ts

 #### **Hosting**
-1. Set up **Firebase Hosting** in Firebase Console.
+1. Create a new project online in the Firebase console
-2. install Firebase CLI in angular project
+2. Install Firebase CLI in angular project via `npm install -g firebase-tools`
-3. run `firebase login` and `firebase init` in the CLI console
+3. Run `firebase login` to login into the account you used to make the Firebase project in the console in step 1
+4. Run `firebase init` to initialize setting up your deployment
+   - **select** Hosting: Configure files for Firebase Hosting and (optionally) set up Github Action deploys
+   - **select** use an existing project
+   - **select** the project you made in step 1
+   - **change** the public directory from (public) to dist/drawing-app
+   - configure as a single-page app: **NO**
+   - set up automatic builds and deploys with Github: **NO**
-4. Update Firebase config in:
+6. Update Firebase config in:
    - `src/firebase.json`
    - `.firebaserc`